Plant-Based Diets and How to Eat Less Meat

 Cutting back on eating meat can be challenging.
 Like any diet change, success takes planning as well as learning by trial and error, and it doesn’t happen overnight.
 Change takes time.

 At Northwest Kidney Centers, our nutrition program for people with chronic kidney disease focuses on limiting protein to the levels recommended by the World Health Organization (WHO) for healthy adults, which is 0.8 grams of protein per day per kilogram of ideal body weight (not actual body weight).

 For example, if your ideal weight is 150 pounds, about 68 kilograms, your protein intake would be calculated as follows: 0.8 x 68 = 54.
 The WHO recommendation would be 54 grams of protein a day.
-That is only about one-tenth of a pound.

 Cutting back or cutting out meat in your diet will probably make you healthier, save you money, and reduce the amount of carbon dioxide released into the atmosphere by animals.